How many amino acids are coded in the DNA segment: CTC–ATA–CGA–TTC–AAG–TTA? (a) 18 (b) 9 (c) 6 (d) 3

 1

-Step 1: Understand that DNA codes for amino acids through a process involving transcription and translation.
-Each amino acid is coded by a sequence of three nucleotides called a codon.
+Understand that each amino acid is coded by a sequence of three nucleotides called a codon in the DNA or mRNA sequence.

 Verified video answer for a similar problem: